This program is a simulation of a day's traffic flow through a polling place. It is based on simple queueing theory

 Scroll to the bottom of the simulation and you'll see a new choice, Edit Precinct Data.
 Click that, and a table will

-appear below with a list of all your precincts, and columns for check-in stations, voting stations, wait time, and
+appear below with a list of all your precincts, and columns for check-in stations, voting stations, peak wait time, average wait time, and

-for each precinct and the longest average wait time shown for each.
-At the top of the table you can click the Precinct,
+for each precinct in your data set and the peak and average waits time will be shown for each.
+At the top of the table you can

-Wait, or Walkoff column heading to sort the table by that column.
+click the Precinct, Peak Wait, Avg.
+Wait, or Walkoff column headings to sort the table by the selected